mrgaturus/trgui/README.md

 # TRGUI
 Approach for a GUI Toolkit on Rust.
 Based on Widget trait (Dynamic Dispatch) and Containers that can handle Widget trait objects.
-Inspired by IMGUIs and MLIB (AzPainter)
+Inspired by IMGUIs, MLIB (AzPainter) and Love2D

 ## What TRGUI has?
 * Widget trait that has draw, update functions and can handle mouse and keyboard events using States.